-A total of 15 SCUBA and fire fighter SCBA cylinders have ruptured explosively in the US from sustained load cracking with an additional 4 at international locations.
+Several SCUBA and fire fighter SCBA cylinders have ruptured explosively in the US from sustained load cracking with an additional few at international locations.
 Although small in numbers, these ruptures caused property damage and personal injury.

 Sustained load cracking (SLC), a metallurgical anomaly, occasionally develops in 6351 aluminum alloy high-pressure cylinders.
 As the name implies, SLC usually occurs in cylinders that remained filled for long periods of time.
-US manufacturers that used 6351 alloy included Luxfer Gas Cylinders, Walter Kidde, Cliff Impact, Norris Industries (SP6688) and Kaiser (SP6576).
+US manufacturers that used 6351 alloy included Luxfer Gas Cylinders (made prior to May 31, 1988), Walter Kidde, Cliff Impact, Norris Industries (SP6688) and Kaiser (SP6576).
 The permits for both Norris and Kaiser have expired and those cylinders are no longer approved for use in the US.
 Luxfer stopped using 6351 alloy by mid 1988 and now provides a complete listing on its web site of dates when various cylinder models were changed to a proprietary 6061 alloy.
-Catalina Cylinders began making aluminum cylinders in 1986 using a 6061 alloy that is not susceptible to SLC.
+Catalina Cylinders began making aluminum cylinders in 1986 using a 6061 alloy that is NOT susceptible to SLC.

 Quality inspections are the key to cylinder safety whether for SLC or any of the other damage types that precipitate cylinder ruptures.
 Several tools are now available to aid the inspector when examining cylinder threads.
-Initially, the DOT called for a small magnifying mirror and light to assess threads.
-Now, two excellent tools provide a greatly improved view of the areas where SLC is likely to propagate.
-One is called a Thread Inspection Pipe (TIP) and a less expensive model called the Flare Optic Viewer (FOV).
+Only 2X magnification is required or allowed for performing the visual inspection so make sure your tools comply.

-In 1996 an eddy current instrument was designed specifically for 6351 alloy aluminum cylinder SLC examination.
-The Visual Plus instrument (sold by AIT) was closely followed to market by the Visual Eddy instrument (designed and sold by Flare Technology).
+There are currently two eddy current instruments on the market that are frequently used by inspectors to perform eddy current testing.
 Both instruments, when used correctly, will readily identify even very small cracks.
 Unfortunately, these instruments are often improperly used by operators causing many good cylinders to be incorrectly condemned.
-Formal, professional training is essential to ensure technicians can properly operate the system and interpret the results.
+Formal, professional training is required to ensure technicians can properly operate the system and interpret the results.

 A few dive businesses have required eddy current instrument use on steel cylinders.
-These instruments were not designed for use on steel cylinders and will not work.
+These instruments were not designed for use on steel cylinders.
 Further, there is no history of cracking in steel cylinders.
-Because of improper instrument use, Luxfer Gas Cylinders has issued a directive stating the proprietary 6061 alloy used on its cylinders made after May 1988 is not subject to SLC and the eddy instruments currently in service will often produce false positives, that is, report a crack where no crack exists.
+Because of improper instrument use, Luxfer Gas Cylinders issued a directive stating the proprietary 6061 alloy used on its cylinders made after May 1988 is not subject to SLC and the eddy instruments currently in service will often produce false positives, that is, report a crack where no crack exists.
 Formally trained eddy current technicians learn how to avoid false positives.
-That training is available at DEMA trade show seminars and at numerous US and Canadian locations by PSI affiliate instructors.
+That training is available at many industry trade shows and at numerous US and International locations by PSI-PCI affiliate instructors.

 Some air stations no longer fill cylinders made from 6351 alloy.
-While that is a personal decision, it may be a poor business practice.
+While that is a personal/business decision, it may be a poor practice.
 A few dive business employees have told cylinder owners that 6351 alloy cylinders have been recalled.
 NO, scuba cylinders have been recalled.
 Others state that the cylinder must be condemned outright.
-Such statements border on fraud and it is illegal to condemn a cylinder without proof that it is damaged beyond allowable limits.
+Such statements are fraud and it is illegal to condemn a cylinder without proof that it is damaged beyond allowable limits.
 The Luxfer 2003 voluntary voucher program allowed owners of older cylinders to replace their cylinders at a reduced cost.
-That program has ended.
+That program has ended

 The solution to safe cylinders is regular quality inspections by trained inspectors and diligent fill station operators.